Holocaust Survivor’s Stories of the Pets Who Gave Them Comfort, Suffered Alongside them and Waited for Their Return

 Paperback / 5″ x 7.5″ / 144 pp.

-An award-winning book of never-before-told accounts of pets left behind in WWII Hungary, Poland, Belgium, Holland, Romania, France, and Yugoslavia when Jewish families were torn from their homes and taken to ghettos and concentration camps.
+Never-before-told accounts of pets left behind in WWII Hungary, Poland, Belgium, Holland, Romania, France, and Yugoslavia—when Jewish families were torn from their homes and taken to ghettoes and concentration camps.
 Most of these personal stories are told by men and women who were children during the Holocaust.
 Their beloved pets provided comfort and courage, an emotional connection to happier times, and the encouragement to never give up hope.

-Includes wartime family stories from Hungary, Poland, Belgium, Holland, Romania, France, and Yugoslavia.
-For readers interested in dog and cat stories, WWII, the Holocaust, and engaging personal memoirs.
-Though countless stories have been told about the Holocaust, the fresh angle of these memoirs illuminate two major themes: 1) The strength and importance of the human-animal bond and 2) The spirit of hope that endures even in the darkest times.
+For readers interested in dog and cat stories, World War II, the Holocaust, and personal memoirs.
+These stories offer a unique look at the Holocaust and they illuminate two major themes: 1) The strength and importance of the human-animal bond and 2) The spirit of hope that endures even in the darkest times.

 “Each riveting chapter, headed by a brief explainer of Germany’s occupation of a specific European country (seven total), segues into an emotional, detailed memoir of a writer’s bond with his/her pet and the never-ending angst associated with leaving it behind to an uncertain fate….
 Each narrative connects powerfully to the reader, detailing a glacial, soberly reflective journey that taxes the human-animal bond to the ultimate.”